srivinod1/tomtom-maps-chatbot/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide explains how to deploy the Multi-Agent TomTom Maps MCP Server to Railway.
+This guide explains how to deploy the Google ADK + A2A + MCP Multi-Agent System to Railway.

 ## 🚂 Deployment Overview

-The deployment consists of a **single service** on Railway that runs the MCP server with multi-agent capabilities.
+The deployment consists of a **single unified service** on Railway that runs:
+- Google ADK Orchestrator
+- A2A Protocol for inter-agent communication
+- MCP Tool Integration with fallback methods
+- Specialized agents (Maps, General AI)

 ## 📋 Prerequisites